sim590/lain-wiki/gpmdp.md

 gmpd_notification_preset = {
    title   = "Now playing",
    timeout = 6,
    text    = string.format("%s (%s) - %s", gpm_now.artist,
              gpm_now.album gpm_now.title)
 }
 ```

 In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
-By setting `followmouse` to `true` it will be shown on the current mouse screen.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

-### output table
+### Output table

 Variable | Meaning | Type
 --- | --- | ---